Spiritual Growth: What Constitutes True Spiritual Devotion?

 What Constitutes True Spiritual Devotion?

 One day, I visited Sister Song at her home for Bible study.
 When I asked how to practice spiritual devotion in order to earn the Lord’s praise, Sister Song brought out a book entitled The Scroll Opened by the Lamb, and read a passage from it: “A normal spiritual life is not limited to such practices as praying, singing hymns, participating in church life, and eating and drinking of.
 Rather, it involves living a new and vibrant spiritual life.
 What matters is not how you practice, but what fruit your practice bears.
 Most people believe that a normal spiritual life necessarily involves praying, singing hymns, eating and drinking the words of God or pondering His words, regardless of whether such practices actually have any effect or lead to true understanding.
 These people focus on following superficial procedures without any thought to their results; they are people who live in religious rituals, not people who live within the church, and much less are they people of the kingdom.
 Their prayers, singing, and eating and drinking of God’s words are all just rule-following, done out of compulsion and to keep up with trends, not out of willingness nor from the heart.
 However much these people pray or sing, their efforts will bear no fruit, for what they practice is just the rules and rituals of religion; they are not actually practicing God’s words.
 They focus only on making a fuss over how they practice, and they treat God’s words as rules to follow.
 Such people are not putting God’s words into practice; they are just gratifying the flesh, and performing for other people to see.
 These religious rules and rituals are all human in origin; they do not come from God.
 God does not follow rules, nor is He subject to any law.
-Rather, He does new things every day, accomplishing practical work. … When people live amidst rules and have their hearts fixed on methods of practice, cannot work, because their hearts are occupied by rules and human notions.
+Rather, He does new things every day, accomplishing practical work. … When people live amidst rules and have their hearts fixed on methods of practice, the Holy Spirit cannot work, because their hearts are occupied by rules and human notions.
 Thus, God is unable to intervene and work on them, and they can only continue living under the control of laws.
 Such people are forever incapable of receiving God’s praise” (“Regarding a Normal Spiritual Life”).

 The passage the sister read shook my heart.
 I had previously studied theology and had read many spiritual books, both ancient and modern, Chinese and foreign, and I’d listened to many recordings of sermons by famous preachers, and yet I’d never seen nor heard anyone who could explain in such crystal clarity what constituted true spiritual devotion and the results achieved by practicing spiritual devotion.
 Moreover, the passage exposed what the situation of our spiritual devotion had been all along—some rules and deviations certainly existed in our spiritual devotion!